This page was last updated on 15 September, 2021.

 1. Passengers must complete a Health Declaration form before departure at https://app.e7mi.tn .
-A QR code generated from the completed form must be presented prior to boarding and to immigration upon arrival.
+This will generate two documents which must be signed, printed and presented prior to boarding and to immigration upon arrival.

-2. Passengers entering or transiting through Tunisia must have a printed negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+2. Passengers entering or transiting through Tunisia must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure from the first embarkation point.
+The test result must have a QR code or be issued by a competent authority.
 The test result must be in Arabic, English or French.

 – This does not apply to:

-3. Passengers are subject to a COVID-19 rapid test upon arrival.
+4. Passengers could be subject to a COVID-19 rapid antigen test upon arrival.

 Detailed Tourist Information

-From 11 April, the national curfew hours are from 10pm to 5am.
+From 19 August, national curfew hours are from midnight to 5am.
 During the curfew you are only allowed to leave your residence in an emergency.